 The easiest way to debug a CLAIRE error (i.e., an error that is reported by CLAIRE) is to use the debugger.
 If the error occurs in a compiled program, you must use the -D option when you compile your code.
 There are three tools that run under the debugger and that are most useful: trace, spy and stop (cf. Section 2).
 The inspector (?) is also very convenient to observe your own data structure and find out what went wrong.
-Also, notice that stat() will produce a detailed report about memory usage if the verbosity level is more than 5.
+Also, notice that stat() will produce a detailed report about memory usage.